quantum-mob/Q3/INSTALL.md

 # Installation Guide

-You can install Q3 in two methods: The first is based on the `paclet` system that has recently been introduced by Wolfram Research.
+You can install Q3 in two methods: The first is based on the `paclet` mechanism that has recently been introduced.
 It is not only fully automatic but also convenient to get updates later on.
 The other method is to download and copy the files to a proper folder -- just the traditional method.

 ## Automatic Installation from Remote Server (recommended)

-Q3 supports the *Wolfram Languate Paclet* mechanism of Mathematica packages.
+Q3 supports the *Wolfram Languate Paclet* mechanism.
 It allows remote installation and update.

 To install Q3 remotely, please follow these steps:
-Copy the following code, and run it on your Mathematica front end (Notebook interface).
+Copy the code below, and run it on your Mathematica front end (Notebook interface).
 ```Mathematica
 Module[
   { ps },